 In 2013, the Adler Planetarium announced plans to undertake the first major renovation of the Doane Observatory.
 Built in 1977, the observatory houses one of the nation’s few science-quality telescopes located in a major city, and at an institution dedicated to engaging the public in science.

-The Doane features a 20-inch mirrored telescope that can gather up to 5,000 times more light than the unaided human eye.
-This telescope enables Adler astronomers to conduct frontier research on asteroids and black holes, and work with staff educators and teen docents to facilitate day and evening observing for a limited number of visitors.
+The observatory’s 20-inch mirrored telescope gathers up to 5,000 times more light than the unaided human eye, and enables Adler astronomers to conduct frontier research on asteroids and black holes, and work with staff educators and teen docents to facilitate day and evening observing for a limited number of visitors.

 This special initiative is being led by the Adler Board of Trustees and chaired by Trustee Jeff Rothstein.